Heather Cameron (professor): Education

-Career
+Academic Career

-Heather Cameron studied philosophy, political science and history in Toronto and Berlin and received her doctorate in 2002 from York University, Canada, in "Social and Political Thought" with a thesis on Michel Foucault, Sigmund Freud and social critique.
-She held a post-doctoral award from the Canadian Social Sciences and Humanities Research Council at the Center for Technology and Society at the Technische Universitat Berlin.
-She also taught at the School of Communications at the Simon Fraser University.
-Vancouver, Canada.
+Cameron began her faculty career at the Free University of Berlin (2008 - 2016), where she was a professor of education and social pedagogy, and also served as associate professor extraordinarius at the University of the Western Cape in South Africa.
+She held a post-doctoral award from the Canadian Social Sciences and Humanities Research Council at the Center for Technology and Society at the Technische Universität Berlin, and taught at the School of Communications at the Simon Fraser University, Vancouver, Canada.